Cloud-SPAN/cloud-admin-guide-2-managing-aws-instances/_episodes/02-instances-management-tasks.md

 # 1. The Scripts Running Environment
 These are Scripts that create and manage AWS instances:
 ~~~
 aws_domainNames_create.sh        aws_instances_configure.sh  csinstances_create.sh
 aws_domainNames_delete.sh        aws_instances_launch.sh     csinstances_delete.sh
 aws_elasticIPs_allocate.sh       aws_instances_terminate.sh  csinstances_start.sh
-aws_elasticIPs_associate2instance.sh  aws_loginKeyPair_create.sh  csinstances_stop.sh
+aws_elasticIPs_associate2ins.sh  aws_loginKeyPair_create.sh  csinstances_stop.sh
 aws_elasticIPs_deallocate.sh     aws_loginKeyPair_delete.sh
-aws_elasticIPs_disassociate.sh        colours_msg_functions.sh
+aws_elasticIPs_disassociate.sh   colour_utils_functions.sh
 ~~~
 {: .output}

-The four scripts `csinstances_*.sh` (on the right) are to be run by the **user of the Scripts**, the person in charge of creating, stopping, starting and deleting AWS instances for a workshop/course.
-The scripts `aws_*.sh` are invoked by the scripts `csinstances_create.sh` or `csinstances_delete.sh` to either create or delete the corresponding domain names, IP addresses, and login keys.
-The file `colours_msg_functions.sh` provides (is "sourced" by) the other scripts with text colouring and message functions for the results of the other scripts to be easier to read.
+The four scripts `csinstances_*.sh` (on the right) are to be run by the **user of the Scripts**, the person in charge of creating, configuring, stopping, starting and deleting AWS instances for a workshop /course.
+The scripts `aws_*.sh` are invoked by the scripts `csinstances_create.sh` or `csinstances_delete.sh` to either create or delete instances and the corresponding domain names, IP addresses, and login keys.
+The file `colours_utils_functions.sh` provides (is "sourced" by) the other scripts with text colouring functions (for the results of the other scripts to be easier to read) and other utility functions.

 ### Configuring the directory structure